 On a less related note than a lot of people think, I also write about consciousness, both machine & not.
 This work came around partly because so many people associate consciousness and ethics, but do they know why?

-Similarly, here's some of my papers on emotions, which I also don't think has much of anything to do with consciousness but many other people differ:
+Similarly, here's some of my papers on emotions, which I also don't think necessarily determine ethical obligation, but many other people differ:

 Reminder: HTML and bibtex for formal citations for the above papers are all available on my publications page.